syncfusion/blazor-docs/src/charts/chart/cross-hair-and-track-ball.md

 ## Trackball

-Trackball is used to track a data point closest to the mouse or touch position.
-Trackball marker indicates the closest point and trackball tooltip displays the information about the point.

-Trackball can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCrosshairSettings.html#Syncfusion_Blazor_Charts_ChartCrosshairSettings_Enable) property of the crosshair to true and
-[`Shared`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Shared) property in `Tooltip` to **true** in chart.
+The trackball is used to track the data point that is closest to the mouse or touch position.
+The closest point is indicated by a trackball marker, and the information about the point is displayed via a trackball tooltip.
+Trackball can be enabled by setting the [`Enable`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCrosshairSettings.html#Syncfusion_Blazor_Charts_ChartCrosshairSettings_Enable) property of the [`ChartCrosshairSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCrosshairSettings.html) to **true** and [`Shared`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html#Syncfusion_Blazor_Charts_ChartTooltipSettings_Shared) property in [`Tooltip`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTooltipSettings.html) to **true** in chart.

 {% aspTab template="chart/user-interaction/crosshair-trackball/trackball", sourceFiles="trackball.razor" %}